-Pilgrim Church (OPC), Maine, was formed in 1952 by Christians who desired a church reformed in doctrine and worship in Bangor – a stronghold of liberal congregationalism.
-Reformed in doctrine means that we look to the great affirmations of the Protestant Reformation: Scripture alone, grace alone, faith alone, and in Christ alone.
-These great statements declare: how we know God, how God befriends us, how we can please God, and how He saves us from sin and its eternal consequences.
-Reformed in worship means that our worship is according to the principles of Scripture.
+Pilgrim Church (OPC) was formed in 1952 by Christians who desired a church that was reformed in its doctrine and worship in the Bangor, Maine area.
+“Reformed in doctrine” means that we look to the great affirmations of the Protestant Reformation: Scripture alone, grace alone, faith alone, Christ alone, all to the glory of God alone.
+These great statements declare: how we know God, how God befriends us, how we can please God, how He saves us from sin and its eternal consequences, and his purpose in creating us.
+“Reformed in worship” means that our worship is according to the principles that God gives us in Scripture.

-Pilgrim Church is a praying church with a mid-week prayer and study meeting, a long-established small group ministry involving the majority of our congregation and a prayer group that meets monthly to pray for the persecuted church world-wide.
+Pilgrim Church is a praying church, with a mid-week prayer and study meeting, a long-established small group ministry involving the majority of our congregation, and a prayer group that meets monthly to pray for the persecuted church world-wide.

 Becoming a Member